Weighted Average Cost of Capital (WACC) - Practical Example and Issues

-In the previous article we review the concept of weighted average cost of capital and its formula.
+Previously, we reviewed the concept of weighted average cost of capital and its formula.
 This video provides a detailed example of WACC calculation and also discusses some of the issues while using it.
-The video also discusses in detail the concept of marginal cost and why a firm can’t finance itself only from debt even though it looks cheaper.
+The video also discusses in detail the concept of marginal cost and why a firm can't finance itself only from debt even though it looks cheaper.

 Estimating the Cost of Capital

 Debt: You will notice that the cost of debt is adjusted for tax (1-t) because in most countries the interest on debt is taken as a deduction to arrive at the taxable income.
 So, what's taken into consideration is the after-tax cost of debt.

 Preferred Equity: Estimating the cost of preferred equity is quite straight ward since the dividend is generally stated and fixed.